 - working professionals new to or looking for a refresher course in environmental law (such as interns, summer clerks, and associates, or second-career professionals).

 ELI’s annual Summer School Series concludes with a special session to introduce participants to the opportunities and obstacles within the realm of environmental justice.

 Although no federal environmental justice laws have been enacted, federal agencies, including the Environmental Protection Agency (EPA), have made staunch efforts to work with other federal agencies to integrate environmental justice into policies and practices.
-This session explords the foundations, current opportunities, and obstacles facing environmental justice.
-Faculty explored the following:
+This session explores the foundations, current opportunities for federal environmental and climate justice legislation, and obstacles facing environmental justice.
+Faculty will explore the following:

-- inclusion of communities in the decision-making process,
+- inclusion of local and indigenous communities in the decision-making process,

-- federal, state, tribal, and local government addressing environmental justice,
+- how federal, state, tribal, and local governments are addressing environmental justice,

-- and methods for including multiple stakeholders in environmental justice conversations and processes.
+- methods for including multiple stakeholders in environmental justice conversations and processes.

 Kristine Perry, Staff Attorney, Environmental Law Institute, Moderator

 Kiana Courtney, Staff Attorney, Environmental Law & Policy Center

 Beth Rose Middleton, Professor and Department Chair, Department of Native American Studies, University of California Davis